 Many Medicare Advantage plans include fitness programs.
 SilverSneakers, for example, offers:

-- Unlimited access to more than 14,000 fitness locations nationwide
+- Unlimited access to thousands of fitness locations nationwide

 - Unlimited fitness classes led by certified instructors who specialize in working with older adults